Jukebox History 1914-1933

 models leading to the David-Discophone and the legendary Goliath-Discophone models manufactured in

-Firma Wwe Pierre
+alias Firma Wwe

-Eich, was primarily known for production of street and fairground organs,
+Pierre Eich, was primarily known for production of street and fairground organs,

 pianos, and orchestrions, first at Zaaimanstraat in